AbdurRafay-Nasir/DOTween-Modular-2D-Development/README.md

 - Organized inspector
 - Visual Editing Tools
 - Preview Tweens within Editor
+- Utility Methods for generating curves
+- Extension Methods for 2D Look At

 ## Important
 If you just want to use the package visit this [link](https://github.com/Linked-Games/DOTween-Modular-2D)